Buena Vista County, location of meat plant, sees coronavirus case spike

-DES MOINES, Iowa (AP) - A northwest Iowa county that is home to a meatpacking plant has seen nearly 500 coronavirus cases in the past week but state officials and the company say they can't confirm an outbreak at the facility.
+A northwest Iowa county that is home to a meatpacking plant has seen nearly 500 coronavirus cases in the past week but state officials and the company say they can't confirm an outbreak at the facility.

-Iowa Governor Kim Reynolds speaks during her daily COVID-19 press conference at the Emergency Operations Center, Wednesday, May 27, 2020 in Johnston, Iowa.
-(Brian Powers/The Des Moines Register via AP, Pool)

 The state health department reported 493 cases since Friday in Buena Vista County, where a Tyson pork processing plant is located in Storm Lake.
 Iowa Gov. Kim Reynolds says Wednesday the state hasn't confirmed an outbreak related to the plant but that testing is underway.